-The I-80 at Gilman Street interchange is a complex system of roadways at the boundary of Berkeley and Albany.
-It provides access to regional recreational facilities and popular businesses in both cities, including Gold Gate Fields and Target.
-The interchange has higher-than-average rates of vehicular injury and fatality collisions, including 38% above the State average on the westbound on-ramp, 115% above the average on the westbound off-ramp and 35% above the average on the eastbound on-ramp.
-The interchange is identified a "high stress" environment for cyclists by the City of Berkeley.
+The Gilman Street interchange on I-80 is a complex system of roadways at the boundary of Berkeley and Albany.
+It provides access to regional recreational facilities and popular businesses in both cities, including Golden Gate Fields and Target.
+The interchange has higher-than-average rates of vehicular injury and fatality collisions, including above average accident rates on several ramps.
+The interchange is identified as a "high stress" environment for cyclists by the City of Berkeley.